Property Identification Codes required in online advertising

 If you own 50 or fewer poultry, you do not need to include your PIC in the advertisement.

-If you own more than 50 poultry, you are required to apply for a PIC (if you don’t already have one) and to include your PIC in any advertisement.
+If you own more than 50 poultry, you are required to apply for a PIC (if you don’t already have one) and to include your PIC in any advertisement for sale of poultry.

 What is a Property Identification Code and how do I obtain one?

 A Property Identification Code (PIC) is the eight character alphanumeric code allocated by Agriculture Victoria.
 In Victoria, PICs commence with the prefix '3' and are in the format '3ABCD123'.
 There is no charge to apply for a PIC.

 - All properties on which cattle, sheep, goats, pigs, horses, poultry, camels, alpaca, IIama or deer are kept must have a PIC.
 This includes where these livestock are kept as pets.
 For the purposes of allocating PICs, a property is defined as a parcel of land, consisting of one or more blocks within the one locality, operating as part of a livestock enterprise